aws-samples/config-resource-compliance-dashboard/pre-processing/multi-account-design-decision.md

-# Multi-Account Pre-processing: Design Decision (Cross-account read vs. S3 replication)
+# Multi-Account Preprocessing: Design Decision (Cross-account read vs. S3 replication)

 **Decision:** for the multi-account deployment we use **S3 replication into a transient bucket in the Dashboard account** (Option B below), not direct cross-account reads.
-This note records the difficulties of the alternative (giving the pre-processing compute cross-account read access to the AWS Config Logs bucket) and the cost comparison that led to the decision.
+This note records the difficulties of the alternative (giving the preprocessing compute cross-account read access to the AWS Config Logs bucket) and the cost comparison that led to the decision.

 ## Context

-The pre-processing feature splits oversized AWS Config files (files that exceed Athena's ~32 MB per-row limit) into smaller files.
+The preprocessing feature splits oversized AWS Config files (files that exceed Athena's ~32 MB per-row limit) into smaller files.
 In a **multi-account** deployment:

 - The **AWS Config Logs bucket** lives in the **AWS Config account** (the account we most want to protect - it holds the organization's audit data).
-- All pre-processing compute (the Producer Lambda and the Fargate task) runs in the **Dashboard account**.
+- All preprocessing compute (the Producer Lambda and the Fargate task) runs in the **Dashboard account**.

 The core problem: the compute in the Dashboard account must read Config files that live in the AWS